sergeypedan/opensit.ru/README.md

 # OpenSit-ru

-This is a Russian fork of original [OpenSit](https://github.com/danbartlett/opensit)

-OpenSit is an open source meditation community - a place where meditators can share and develop their practice.
-It lives at **[OpenSit.com](http://opensit.com)**
+This is a Russian fork of the original [OpenSit](https://github.com/danbartlett/opensit) — an open source meditation community - a place where meditators can share and develop their practice.

 ## Getting Started